kurty51114/Assignment1_2420/README.md

 ## Creating an Access Token to Connect Doctl to your DigitalOcean Account

-The next step is to create an access token, which is used to connect our DigitalOcean account to the doctl tool used in the terminal.
+The next step is to create an access token, which is used to connect our DigitalOcean account to the doctl tool used in the terminal[^9].
 To create our access token and connect doctl to our DigitalOcean account:

 1. Go to your control panel on the DigitalOcean website.
 On the left navigation bar, scroll down to the following section and click on **API**: